-xeroctl rerank & xeroctl score
+xeroctl rerank & score

 Overview

 task_mode: "score".
-General chat or embedding endpoints
+Chat or embedding endpoints reject these

-rerank Command
+rerank

-scores each document against the query, and returns results ranked by
+Takes a query and a set of documents, scores each document against the query, returns results ranked by relevance (highest first).

-Inline Documents
+Inline documents

 Pass documents as quoted strings with --documents: